 The voluntary recruits of June 7, 1940

-Credits: Mémorial de la Shoah/coll.
+Credits: Memorial of the Shoah/coll.
 Henri Zytnicki

 (excerpts: The Jews of France in the Shoah, Jacques Fredj, ed.
 Gallimard and the foreign Jewish volunteers in the French armies during the two world wars, under the direction of Olivier Lalieu, ed.
 Memorial of the Shoah)

 Photo 2: Joseph Zytnicki, his wife Brucha Zytnicki and his son Henri.
-Brucha, resistant to the UJRE (Union of Jews for Resistance and Mutual Aid), succeeds in hiding her son Henri at Murat in Auvergne near Alice Ferrière, teacher.
+Brucha, resistant to the UJRE (Union of Jews for Resistance and Mutual Aid), succeeds in hiding her son Henri in Murat in Auvergne near Alice Ferrière, teacher.

-Credits: Mémorial de la Shoah/coll.
+Credits: Memorial of the Shoah/coll.
 Henri Zytnicki